jncc/catalog/README.md

 ### Build container

+To build the docker container simply run:

+    yarn run build:docker

-To build the docker container simply run `yarn run build:docker` while in the base directory and this should build the application and then a docker container based off of that called jncc/catalog.
+while in the app directory and this should build the application and then a docker container based off of that called jncc/catalog.

 ### Pull Container